 - Oregano is full of antioxidants and is known for being an immune booster, antifungal, and antibacterial.

 - Cilantro is a great herb for the detoxification of toxic heavy metals.

 While you can purchase the products of medicinal herbs like teas or tinctures, you can also make your own, which adds to the benefits of growing your own herbs.
 If you’re interested in making your own, you can check out Jen at My Healthy Homemade Life.
 She has a lot of herb spotlights that explain the benefits and how you can use them.

 Spending Time in a Garden is Healthy

 While consuming herbs can improve your health, actually tending to your garden is another one of the benefits of growing your own herbs.
-Gardening can give you the opportunity be more active and live a healthier lifestyle.
-When you garden you’re able to get fresh air, vitamin-D, and exercise.
+Gardening can give you the opportunity to be more active and live a healthier lifestyle.
+When you garden you’re able to get fresh air, vitamin D, and exercise.
 All of these things and more can lead to a healthier life.
 It’s also good for your mental health to unplug from technology and the daily stresses of life to do something that’s more therapeutic.
 To learn more about the health benefits of gardening, check out 5 Health Benefits of Gardening.